Treasures from the RSN Collection — Oct 2020 to Feb 2021

 Wednesday 28 October: 7pm UK GMT

 Discover how embroidery has adorned and embellished fashionable dress for centuries.
-From needlework studios to bedroom stitchers, embroidery has been used to create the ‘self’ through fashion for centuries.
+From needlework studios to bedroom stitchers, embroidery has been used to create the ‘self’ through fashion.
 Amy will show you garments and samples from the RSN collection to explore this idea.

 The commodification of needlework in Victorian Britain and the concept of self-improvement through craft is considered in Amy’s Talk.
 When we encounter an embroidered object, we can be charmed by its beauty, in awe of its craftsmanship or intrigued by its unfamiliarity, but we are also bearing witness to the act of making, the moment of deliberate and exact stitching.
 Join us as we examine a series of embroidered objects like these decorative Berlin Woolwork and beaded face screens made in the nineteenth century.